marklister/teredo-ddns-client/README.md

 ##How to build

 Run `sbt compile assembly` from the root of the directory.
-This will pacakage the scala library and the ddns client into FreeDns-assembly-1.0.jar.
+This will package the scala library and the ddns client into FreeDns-assembly-1.0.jar.
 If you don't want to build you can just copy the jar file.

 ##How to run